 In accordance with the provisions of the Administrative Procedure Act (R.S.
 49:950 et seq.) and the Pharmacy Practice Act (R.S.
-37:1161 et seq.), the Board of Pharmacy hereby gives notice of its intent to amend §2511 and §2519 of its rules relative to prescriptions.
-The proposed Rule changes in §2511 clarify the definition of an electronic prescription, define practitioner, add a description of patient authority to acquire a prescription drug or device, add a requirement for pharmacies to transfer filled and unfilled prescriptions when requested by the patient, add a definitive list of practitioners authorized to issue prescriptions, address clarification of information required on prescriptions and allow prescription adaptation by the pharmacist.
-The proposed Rule changes in §2519 prohibit pharmacies from requesting refill authorization from the prescriber in the absence of a request from the patient, his agent, or his caregiver and clarify that pharmacies may offer their patient an auto-refill service to facilitate refill requests.
-The implementation of the proposed Rule changes caused a reorganization of lettering in the sections.
+37:1161 et seq.), the Board of Pharmacy has amended §2511 and §2519 of its rules relative to prescriptions.
+The amended rule changes in §2511 clarify the definition of an electronic prescription, define practitioner, add a description of patient authority to acquire a prescription drug or device, add a requirement for pharmacies to transfer filled and unfilled prescriptions when requested by the patient, add a definitive list of practitioners authorized to issue prescriptions, address clarification of information required on prescriptions and allow prescription adaptation by the pharmacist.
+The amended rule changes in §2519 prohibit pharmacies from requesting refill authorization from the prescriber in the absence of a request from the patient, his agent, or his caregiver and clarify that pharmacies may offer their patient an auto-refill service to facilitate refill requests.
+The implementation of the amended Rule changes caused a reorganization of lettering in the sections.
+This Rule is hereby adopted on the day of promulgation.

-Title 46

-PROFESSIONAL AND OCCUPATIONAL STANDARDS Part LIII.
+Title 46 PROFESSIONAL AND OCCUPATIONAL STANDARDS

+Part LIII.
 Pharmacists

 Chapter 25.
-Prescriptions, Drugs, and Devices Subchapter B. Prescriptions
+Prescriptions, Drugs, and Devices Subchapter B. Prescriptions §2511.

-§2511.
 Prescriptions and Chart Orders